socalvin/instant-coder/README.md

 1. Buy and install VMware Fusion.
 2. Buy and install Vagrant for VMware
-3. Use Vagrantfile.vmware instead of Vagrantfile, i.e.
+3. Use Vagrantfile.vmware instead of Vagrantfile and the rest of the steps in this README are the same, i.e.
 ```
 cp Vagrantfile.vmware Vagrantfile
 ```
-4. The rest of the steps are the same.
-Enjoy!

 ## First, let's set up the essential software in your MacOS
 * Install Homebrew.
 Check it by "brew -v".